 Nitroglycerin tablets is used for:

-Preventing chest pain caused by heart disease.
-It may also be used to treat other conditions as determined by your doctor.
+Preventing or relieving a sudden attack of angina (chest pain) caused by heart disease.
+It may also be used for other conditions as determined by your doctor.

 Do NOT use nitroglycerin tablets if: